 For a time, Bell also lived in a girls’ remand home at Cumberlow Lodge in South Norwood.

 In 1980, at the age of 23, Mary was released from Askham Grange open prison after having served 12 years.
 She was granted anonymity (including a new name), allowing her to start a new life.
 Four years later she had a daughter, born on Mary’s own birthday.

 In 2009, it was reported that Bell had become a grandmother.
-Today, Mary Bell is 60 years old.
+Today, Mary Bell is in her 60s.